 Trends and Latest Developments

 Today, catalytic converters are a standard component of virtually all gasoline-powered vehicles worldwide.
-They have played a crucial role in reducing air pollution in urban areas, leading to significant improvements in air quality and public health.
-However, the technology continues to evolve in response to new challenges and opportunities.
+So they have played a crucial role in reducing air pollution in urban areas, leading to significant improvements in air quality and public health.
+That said, the technology continues to evolve in response to new challenges and opportunities.

 One of the current trends in catalytic converter technology is the development of more efficient and durable catalysts.
 Researchers are exploring new materials, such as metal oxides and perovskites, that could potentially replace or supplement the traditional platinum, palladium, and rhodium catalysts.
 These new materials may offer improved performance at lower costs, as well as increased resistance to poisoning and thermal degradation.